The Starbuck Chronicles

 The Starbuck Chronicles are a series of historical fiction novels by British author Bernard Cornwell set during the American Civil War.
 They follow the exploits of Boston-born Confederate officer Nathaniel Starbuck.

 Four novels have been written, and the series is still unfinished due to Cornwell's commitment to other projects.
-However, he has stated on many occasions that he wishes to return to the character's story.
+However, he has stated on many occasions that he wishes to return to the character's story, though recently he said he doubted that he would.
 The series presently includes the following novels: